amhiggin/REST-Worker-Service/README.md

     * Poll the manager until work is given to it.
 A delay here may occur where the manager is waiting for the required number of workers to register with it.
     * Thereafter, once there are sufficient workers registered, each worker completes and requests delegated work items until there is no work left to do.
     * When all work has been completed, the Manager will send {'running': False} as JSON to instruct the Worker to finish executing.
 It is at this point that the Worker terminates.

+Below is shown a screenshot of multiple workers performing the calculation on the repository, for different commits.
 ![worker_operation](https://github.com/amhiggin/RESTServiceSystem/blob/master/Results%20and%20Screenshots/Initialisation%20and%20operation%20of%205%20worker%20nodes.PNG)

 #### Some subtleties: